When my children started eating solid food there were three things I had to make sure of first.

 I had to make sure they weren’t wearing good clothes, I had to make sure I wasn’t wearing good clothes and I had to make sure my mother was NOT in the room.

-You see, my mother would freak right out each time the baby would gag even slightly.
-In her defence, I choked a few times as a young child so she was obviously scarred by those experiences.
-And it can be frightening to see a baby gagging on their food.
+You see, my mother would freak right out each time the baby would gag even slightly and this would upset baby and send the wrong message about food.
+It can be frightening to see a baby gagging on their food.
 That’s why it is important to learn the difference between gagging and choking.

 The difference between choking and gagging

 If a baby is gagging on their food they’ll be making noise and looking like they’re dry heaving or about to bring up their food (and occasionally they will!).

 The gag reflex is the body’s way of preventing choking.
 When food moves too far back, your body’s natural reaction will be to try to push it forward again.
 Babies will often gag when they’re getting used to eating solid food—although some will be more sensitive than others.
 It is a normal part of starting solid food and while it can be distressing to see as a new parent it is important that you watch carefully to see how their body manages to manipulate the food back into a safe position.